ABI-CTT-Group/digitaltwins-api/tutorials/workshop_1_describing_and_storing_data.md

 ## Next steps

 Guided Jupyter Notebook tutorials have been developed describing how to use the DigitalTWINS platform.
-This workskhop involves running through these tutorials.
+This workshop involves running through these tutorials.

 <table>
 <thead>